ftrias/TeensyGProf/README.md

 1. Build gprof cross-compiled for ARM or use the binaries in "binaries" directory.
 Instructions for building are beyond the scope of this text.
 Look up how to install your own cross-compiler, including arm-none-eabi-gprof.
 Normally this is part of a build, but Teensyduino does not include it.

-2. Python 2.7 or higher.
+2. Python 2.7 or higher for automatic processing.

 3. Modify Teensyduino files as shown in *Patches* section at bottom of this document.

 Overview
 -------------